memoria-io/archived-reactive/README.md

 You can just do pull requests and I will check them asap.

 ## Todos

+## Release notes
+* v0.4.2
     * Argon hashing with Mono
-* A deep code review, find bugs, refactoring and more tests for v0.4.X

-## Release notes
 * v0.4.1
   * Split to modules for better dependency handling
 * v0.3.7